 Treating TMJ

-Before treatment, Dr. Brock Hyder will assess your oral health and discuss your budget and goals with you.
-If you have extensive wear and damage from TMJ symptoms, Dr. Hyder may recommend cosmetic and restorative solutions to be used after oral appliance therapy.
+Before treatment, Dr. Shane Newton will assess your oral health and discuss your budget and goals with you.
+If you have extensive wear and damage from TMJ symptoms, Dr. Newton may recommend cosmetic and restorative solutions to be used after oral appliance therapy.

 Oral appliance therapy can be used to protect teeth and treat TMJ disorders.
 Oral appliances are custom-fit and cover teeth to prevent teeth clenching and grinding.
 This option not only minimizes wear and tear but also diminishes muscle contractions which are often the source of chronic migraines.
 Oral appliances alleviate jaw pain and prevent teeth from making contact.